1984vc/website/content/docs/founders-handbook/selling-secondaries.md

 - The ideal buyer is an existing investor looking to increase their ownership.
 They are already familiar with the business, and their willingness to buy secondaries sends a positive signal to others who might be contemplating buysing secondaries as well.
 - The lead investor of the new funding round is also a potential buyer, though it's a more challenging conversation if the round isn't highly competitive.
-- Over the past few years, a number of secondaries-only funds have popped up that have both the expertise and the dedicated capital for secondaries such as Industry Ventures, Truebridge Capital, etc.
+- Over the past few years, a number of secondaries-only funds have popped up that have both the expertise and the dedicated capital for secondaries such as Industry Ventures, Truebridge Capital, NewView Capital, etc.
 - Family offices, institutions and other limited partners of venture capital funds can also be buyers of secondaries—particularly once the company has become a recognizable brand name.
 LPs naturally are most familiar with companies in their fund’s portfolio, so your existing investors are the best source of introduction to those LPs.
 - For later stage/pre-IPO companies, Investment Banks can be buyers

 ## Getting investor consent

-- Most companies will have a Rights of First Refusal on founder stock sale and also a co-sale agreement allowing investors to sell a portion of their shares alongside the founders.
-So getting your lead investor / board member buy-in is a must.
+- Most companies will have a Rights of First Refusal on founder stock sale granting the company the right to buy any shares offered to other investors.
+Major investors also typically have a co-sale agreement allowing them to sell a pro-rated portion of their shares alongside the founders.
+So getting your lead investor / board member buy-in is a must to get the company and the major investors to waive these rights.
 - Investors understand that providing founders with some liquidity will help alleviate undue stress and aligns incentives by removing the allure of a mediocre M&A event.
 At the same time, founders react differently to the newly found wealth.
 Selling large amount or selling at an earlier round (Series A or B) will be a red flag.
 - Although a secondary round doesn't dilute existing investors' ownership, they may still oppose capital going to management instead of strengthening the company's balance sheet—especially in a tight fundraising climate.
 Because of all the above, it is critical to wait until the appropriate time to broach the topic with your board.